| gradle/wrapper | ||

 Running

-.
-(The first time you run this command you will need to accept the eula.txt inside the /run
+You can simply run the Fabric server with your custom developed mod executing ./gradlew runServer.
+(The first time you run this command you will need to accept the eula.txt inside the /run folder under the project root)

-Sometimes the server daemon will get stuck and your server start can fail, to fix that run ./gradlew --stop
+Sometimes the server daemon will get stuck and your server start can fail, to fix that run ./gradlew --stop.

 Deploying

-You can deploy your mod by running ./gradlew build
+You can deploy your mod by running ./gradlew build - then copy your jar file from the build/lib folder to your fabric server mods folder.

 License